appiapay/manta-python/docs/index.rst

    -c CONF, --conf CONF  path of a config file to load --print-config        print a sample of the default configuration

-All three expect for the broker to be up and running already.
+All three expect for the broker to be up and running already. ``manta-payproc`` and ``manta-wallet`` accept also a specific configuration file, please use the ``--print-config`` option to get a sample of that file.

 Tests
 =====